rubinius/rubinius/web/doc/en/build-system.markdown

 ## Development versus Install Builds

-Rubinius is comprised of the executable and various support files like the core and standard libraries.
+Rubinius consists of the executable, and various support files like the core and standard libraries.
 The executable needs to know where to find these files even if moved to a different location.
 To handle this problem, Rubinius distinguishes two build types: development and install.
 The executable stores